10 December 2018 – 27 September 2019

 TheGallery is delighted to work with WestBeach to feature the work of Megan Staple, BA (Hons) Photography Alumni, 2018.

-Our Off-Site Arts Programme in association WestBeach, showcases the work of staff, students and graduates from the Arts University Bournemouth.
+Our Off-Site Arts Programme in association with WestBeach, showcases the work of staff, students and graduates from the Arts University Bournemouth.

 Meet the Artist: Megan Staple